Login with your member password below to see your content

 Dining Out

 Savoring a meal on the courtyard outside Locanda Di Corte is about as authentic as it gets.
 The menu is typically Sardinian, with pasta and meat courses separated into primi piatti and secondi piatti, and lots of traditional Sard dishes too.
-The menu is in Italian but, the friendly staff will gladly translate and set you right.
+The menu is in Italian, but the friendly staff will gladly translate and set you right.

-Squid ink pasta may not be to everyone’s taste, but here it is, dare I say, "buonissimo!".
-Equally buonissimo is their Tagliere di Salumi e Formaggi Tradizionali - basically a selection of local cheeses and salami.
+Squid ink pasta may not be to everyone’s taste, but here it is, dare I say, "buonissimo!"
+Equally buonissimo is their Tagliere di Salumi e Formaggi Tradizionali—basically a selection of local cheeses and salami.

 The Castle